-Symptoms and diagnosis of wet vs dry FIP
+Symptoms and how to tell the difference between wet and dry FIP

-- Weight Loss: Even though wet FIP often causes fluid retention, the cat's body weight tends to decrease over time due to the loss of muscle mass and fat, as the cat refuses food and loses energy.
+- Weight Loss: Even though wet FIP generally causes fluid buildup, the cat's body weight usually goes down over time because it loses fat and muscle and refuses food and energy.

 Tailoring GS-441524 dosage for FIP types